Green River, Utah: History

-In 1883 the line commonly known as the Utah Division of the Denver and Rio Grande Western Railroad was built, and a train station was opened.
-The west side of the river became known as "Greenriver" (later changed to "Green River"), and the east side of the river became known as "Elgin", and is still referred to by that name today.
+The line commonly known as the Utah Division of the Denver and Rio Grande Western Railroad was built in 1883, and a train station was opened.
+The west side of the river became known as "Greenriver" (later changed to "Green River"), and the east side of the river became known as "Elgin", and is still sometimes referred to by that name today.
 With the railroad coming, the town quickly went from a small farm hamlet to a boom town, with workers coming to build the bridge and the roadbed for the railroad.
 After the railroad's completion, the Green River became a fueling and watering stop for the railroad, with switching yards and engine sheds.
 A hotel called the Palmer House was built and became the scheduled meal stop for trains from both directions for many years.
-Green River enjoyed the railroad boom until 1892 when the railroad transferred most of its operations to Helper.
+Green River enjoyed the railroad boom until 1892, when the railroad transferred most of its operations to Helper.
 The population of the town declined significantly.

 Throughout the 1940s, 1950s, and 1960s, the mining of uranium played a significant role in the economy of Green River.
 Several trucking companies hauled ore from mines in the Four-Corners Mining District west of Green River, the San Rafael Swell, the Henry Mountains, and the area that is now Lake Powell.

 The U.S. Air Force built the Green River Launch Complex outside Green River in 1964.
 It was an annex of the U.S. Army's White Sands Missile Range.
 From 1964 to 1973, the Air Force launched 141 Athena missiles from the Green River complex, near the Crystal Geyser, as part of research to improve nuclear missiles.